Step 2: Raising a formal grievance

 who they should raise it to

-If there is no workplace grievance process, the employee should approach their line manager first.
+If there is no workplace grievance procedure, the employee should approach their line manager first.
 If they do not feel comfortable doing that, they should approach someone else they feel comfortable talking to (such as another manager or someone in HR).

 The employee should raise the grievance in writing.
 The letter or email should include: